 Saoirse Kennedy Hill, the 22-year-old only child of Bobby Kennedy's daughter Courtney Kennedy Hill, died on Aug.
 1, 2019 of a drug overdose.
 Not the first in the family to battle substance abuse or mental health troubles, she was found unresponsive at the family compound in Hyannis Port, Mass., the dynasty's longtime roost on Cape Cod.

 According to the Barnstable Town Clerk's Office, Saoirse had methadone (a narcotic pain reliever), fluoxetine (the antidepressant Prozac), norfluoxetine, diazepam (the anti-anxiety drug Valium), nordiazepam and alcohol in her system when she died.

-When second cousin Maria Shriver (daughter of Eunice Kennedy and Sargent Shriver) alerted her Today colleague Al Roker via text that she wouldn't be in on Aug.
+When second cousin Maria Shriver (daughter of Eunice and Sargent Shriver) alerted her Today colleague Al Roker via text that she wouldn't be in on Aug.
 2, she wrote (as Roker shared), "We need to appreciate every moment we have together.
 Hug and talk to those you love."

 That goes for everyone, but it's hard to shake the feeling it means even more to some than most.

-This week, Maeve Kennedy Townsend McKean, daughter of Robert Kennedy's eldest child, Kathleen Kennedy Townsend, was reported missing and presumed dead along with her 8-year-old son Gideon after an apparent canoeing accident on Chesapeake Bay.
+In April 2020, Maeve Kennedy Townsend McKean, daughter of Robert Kennedy's eldest child, Kathleen Kennedy Townsend, was reported missing and presumed dead along with her 8-year-old son Gideon after an apparent canoeing accident on Chesapeake Bay.